The Top 5 Maya Sites at the Riviera Maya – Quintana Roo – Yucatán Peninsula

 The view over the jungle is impressive.
 You can see some other pyramid buildings at a distance, looking out of the dense green of the canopy.

 Two large lakes are located on the edge of the site area.
 Swimming is not recommended there, due to the crocodiles!

-You can find more interesting information about Cobá in my post:
+You can find more interesting information about Cobá here:

 In Ek Balam, it is allowed to climb the great pyramid too.
 But like in Coba this is recommended for dizzy people only.
 The stairs are very narrow and much higher than usual stairs.